Skip to content

 Field Type Description Required

-service string The name of the service for which the table of contents should be shown when the type is toc.
+service string The name of the service.
+This value is required when the type is service-toc or service-markdown.
 No

 Usage